jishanarora/comp3040A3/Group10_v1.A3.md

 ### Endpoints
 #### List All Parks
 >The user can get a list of all the provincial parks in Manitoba, as well as the total number of provincial parks.
-There are no >parameters required when submitting this request.
+The user can add parameters such as fee and hours to filter the list.

 #### Park Information
 >The user can get information about a specific provincial park using this request.
 Some of the information returned includes: